-This request adds a resource pool to the Provider VDC created in Example: Create a Provider VDC.
+This request adds a resource pool to the Provider VDC created in Example: Create a Provider VDC Backed by NSX Data Center for vSphere or NSX-T Data Center.
 The additional resource pool is hosted on the same vCenter server that hosts the existing resource pool.
 See Retrieve a List of Resource Pools from a vCenter Server for an example that lists the resource pools available on that server.